- 13 Days from$2,568 p/p in USD

 - Personal expenses such as laundry and telecommunication charges

-- Emergency Evacuation Insurance to a minimum benefit of USD 150,000
+- Emergency evacuation insurance to a minimum coverage of US$ 200,000 per person

 - Staff gratuities